-Stonewall-Set ‘Street Theater’ Galvanizes Us for Future Struggles
+New Laws Give More Muscle To Tenant Safety

 Set in Greenwich Village shortly before June 28, 1969 events at the Stonewall Inn led to a multi-night rebellion that gave rise to the modern LGBT movement, Doric Wilson’s 1982 play “Street Theater” provides a stark reminder of what life was like in New York’s gay community not so very long ago.
 It’s now being revived once again at the Eagle bar by the late Wilson’s company TOSOS, under the direction of Mark Finley.

 “Street Theater” is a stylized effort, referencing everything from Elmer Rice’s “Street Scene” to Tennessee Williams to Mart Crowley’s “The Boys in the Band.”
-As in the latter play, Wilson gives us a parade of familiar gay (or potentially gay) “types” — a couple of hustling drag queens (Chris Andersson, Michael Lynch), a pair of closeted yuppies (Ben Strothmann, Patrick Porter), a leather enthusiast (Josh Kenney), a lesbian car mechanic (T. Thompson), a virginal naif from out west looking for his first experience (Tim Abrams), a cruising old lech in a trench coat (Jeremy Lawrence), a couple of bickering activist radicals (Desmond Dutcher, GaBe MoRaLeS), and a hippie teenage chick whose future sexual experimentation in college is virtually foreordained (Sarah Smithson).
+As in the latter play, Wilson gives us a parade of familiar gay (or potentially gay) “types” — a couple of hustling drag queens (Chris Andersson, Michael Lynch), a pair of closeted yuppies (Ben Strothmann, Patrick Porter), a leather enthusiast (Josh Kenney), a lesbian car mechanic (T. Thompson), a virginal naif from out west looking for his first experience (Tim Abrams), a cruising old lech in a trench coat (Jeremy Lawrence), a couple of bickering activist radicals (Desmond Dutcher, GaBe MoRaLeS), and a hippie teenage chick whose future sexual experimentation in college is virtually foreordained (Sarah Smithton).
 On the fringes of these fringes are a pair of corrupt vice cops (Chris Harcum, Russell Jordan) and the mob stooge who runs the Stonewall (Christopher Borg), all of whom have a financial stake in the criminalization of homosexuality, just as pimps profit from the illegality of prostitution, and dealers get rich on the inflated prices of illegal drugs.
 Nearly every character is forced to hide, deny, or subjugate their true natures.
 The eventual offstage eruption of violence feels like a fait accompli by the time it happens.
 If it hadn’t been at Stonewall, it would have been somewhere else.

 Wilson’s play feels both timely and dated.
 We live in an age when people are trying to roll back marriage equality and pass absurd, vindictive bathroom laws.
 It’s not like homophobia has gone anywhere.
 But it’s hard to know what to make of Wilson’s broad character strokes in this day and age.
 Most of the characters are very funny and a good dozen of his witticisms are killer.
 The intimate playing space made note-taking awkward, but I did manage to jot down one gem: “Faggots aren’t made, they come by happenstance.
 That’s why the quality is so inconsistent.”
 In fact, that line points up what may be a quibble or a question for some.
 Stage and screen have seen a good many true-to-life gay LGBTQ characters in the 35 years since this play premiered.
 The stereotypes feel worn and outmoded.
 It’s hard to know what to make of the broadness of the approach, but it’s certainly thought-provoking.